zzy-kevin/BME498_bioprinter/README.md

 * Feb 20: New printer variable monitoring and editing.
   * Started new communication code over serial.
   * Minor GUI change
+* Feb 22:
+  * New move_arm_new command that compile a list of motion which will be sent to esp32.
+  * New Arduino code that receives, combines, and execute a series of motion.
+  * New quarter microstepping for all motor, might not need this for Z
+  * Some GUI bug fix and lots of IK fix.
+  * Errors from step quantization is still off by a bit.
+We might need to change to tracking steps instead of degree.
+    * About +- 5 degrees for 2nd arm after raster (which has 100 movement * num_segment)